WorldHim/BuildArena-2.0/README.md

 </div>

+## Welcome, User & Agent

+BuildArena 2.0 is an engineering construction arena where you build with AI agents in Besiege, a physics sandbox for land, sea, and space machines.
-BuildArena 2.0 gives AI agents an end-to-end engineering workflow in [Besiege](https://store.steampowered.com/app/346010/_/): **automated game launch and execution, machine construction, closed-loop control, telemetry, and timeline replay**, with a Python interface and **MCP tools**.
+It gives AI agents an end-to-end engineering workflow in [Besiege](https://store.steampowered.com/app/346010/_/): **automated game launch and execution, machine construction, closed-loop control, telemetry, and timeline replay**, with a Python interface and **MCP tools**.
 Powered by